bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

 This produces an array of float64 values.
 Once the subprocess is over the generator is fed the next value of the model `1.000000` and generates a new array of float64 values.
 The process continues until we fed all values of the model to the generator.

 The end result is three arrays of arrays `[][]float64`.
-Then the program reads through all generated values for frequencies, amplitudes and durations and creates a train of Sines.
+Then the program reads through all generated values of frequencies, amplitudes and durations and creates a train of Sines.

 ```golang
 type Sine struct {